Microsoft SQL Server (Kerberos)

 Because the keytab is in a binary format, inputting it into the StrongDM Admin UI requires it to be Base64-encoded.
 This can be done using the following command:

-base64 KEYTAB_FILELook up the key version number
+**Look up the key version number**

-If the system has LDAP connectivity to the AD server, ldapsearch can be used to query the current key version number of a user for use in creating the keytab.
+If the system has LDAP connectivity to the AD server, `ldapsearch` can be used to query the current key version number of a user for use in creating the keytab.

-ldapsearch -h <AD_SERVER> -D <USER_ACCOUNT> -W -b <BASE_DN> <FILTER> <ATTR>This prompts for the password of the user for authentication.
+ldapsearch -h <AD_SERVER> -D <USER_ACCOUNT> -W -b <BASE_DN> <FILTER> <ATTR>

 For example: